 In this section we analyze the effects of increasing the normalized quality of the complementary good when a joint monopolist produces the base and complementary goods.
 This is similar to the analysis reported in Section 4.3, but for the joint monopolist.
-We compare increases in the normalized quality in Model 4 to increases in normalized network effects (an increase in $\tilde{\alpha}$, starting from 0) in Model 5 with fixed normalized quality equal to $\tilde{q}C=1$.
+We compare increases in the normalized quality in Model 4 to increases in normalized network effects (an increase in $\tilde{\alpha}$ , starting from 0) in Model 5 with fixed normalized quality equal to $\tilde{q}C = 1$ .
 The results are reported in Table 4.
-For example, row three of Table 4 considers a joint monopolist producing base and complementary goods of normalized quality $\tilde{q}C=1$.
-If the normalized quality of the complementary good is increased to $\tilde{q}C=5$ no increase in $\tilde{\alpha}$ is required to maintain the same normalized base good profits.
-The base good profits are invariant to the complementary good quality.
-As noted earlier, the joint monopolist can adjust the price of the complementary good to fully reflect changes in its quality so it does not need to change the base good price.
-The zero $\tilde{\alpha}$ increases in Table 4 mean that the joint monopolist does not get any benefits in its normalized base good profits from increases in the normalized quality of the complementary good that it produces.
+For example, row three of Table 4 considers a joint monopolist producing base and complementary goods of normalized quality $\tilde{q}C = 1$ .
+If the normalized quality of the complementary good is increased to $\tilde{q}C = 5$ no increase in $\tilde{\alpha}$ is required to maintain the same normalized base good profits.
+The base good profits are invariant to the complementary good to fully reflect changes in its quality so it does not need to change the base good price.
+The zero $\tilde{\alpha}$ increases in Table 4 mean that the joint monopolist does not get any benefits in its normalized base good profits from increases in the normalized quality of the complementary good to fully reflect changes in its quality so it does not get any benefits in its normalized base good profits from increases in the normalized quality of the complementary good to fully reflect changes in its quality so it does not get any benefits in its normalized base good profits from increases in the normalized quality of the complementary good that it produces.